ktarpey/watchlist-client-js/docs/content/api/components.md

 * * *

 ### Forbidden :id=responsesforbidden
-> User is not authorized to use resource
+> User is not authorized to use resource.

 **Content Type**: <code>application/json</code>